CubeFlix/lily/PROTOCOL.md

 # Protocol
+Lily servers and clients communicate via a custom protocol which utilizes BSON for object serialization.
+This protocol relies on TCP.
 Note that all strings with arbitrary length are encoded as a 32-bit unsigned int containing the length of the string, followed by the string itself.
 All numbers in Lily use little-endian.
 Arrays with arbitrary length will also encode the length of the array as 32-bit unsigned int, followed by the array data.
 ## Requests
 Lily requests contain three parts: authentication information, request information, and chunk data.
 Each request consists of the following fields: